 It should be a true meal and contain at least 20% of your day’s calorie allotment.

-People who eat a balanced breakfast that contains protein, fat, and complex carbohydrates (the kind found in whole plant foods) perform significantly better on mental tasks than people who eat a breakfast of simple, refined carbs like cold cereal, toast, or pastries.
+People who eat a balanced breakfast that contains protein, fat, and complex carbohydrates (the kind found in whole plant foods) perform significantly better on mental tasks than those who eat a breakfast of simple, refined carbs like cold cereal, toast, or pastries.

 The caffeine in coffee and tea will help you stay alert and concentrate, so if you usually have some in the morning, have some today.

-But don’t consume more than usual — too much will add to your test anxiety.
+But don’t consume more than usual; too much can add to your test anxiety.

 Here are a few examples of well-rounded, sustaining breakfasts high in brain foods:

-- sprouted grain bread topped with avocado, tomatoes and drizzled with olive oil
+- Sprouted grain bread topped with avocado and tomatoes and drizzled with olive oil

 You don’t have to stick with standard breakfast fare either.